Connecticut Violent Death Reporting System (CTVDRS)

-The Connecticut Violent Death Reporting System (CTVDRS) was established in 2014 and is maintained through a cooperative agreement with the federal Centers for Disease Control and Prevention (CDC) and housed in the Connecticut Department of Public Health Office of Injury Prevention.
+The Connecticut Violent Death Reporting System (CTVDRS) was established in 2014 and is maintained through a cooperative agreement with the federal Centers for Disease Control and Prevention (CDC) and housed in the Connecticut Department of Public Health Office of Injury and Violence Prevention.
 This standardized database is part of the National Violent Death Reporting System (NVDRS) developed and funded by the CDC.
 Currently, NVDRS is implemented in all 50 states, the District of Columbia, and Puerto Rico.
 The goal of NVDRS is to provide states and communities with a clearer understanding of violent deaths.
 A thorough understanding of the complex circumstances surrounding these violent deaths will provide useful information in the development of prevention strategies.
 NVDRS provides insight into the potential points for intervention and ways to evaluate and improve violence prevention efforts.

 The CTVDRS is an incident-based, relational database that combines information from multiple sources.
 Together, these multiple sources provide comprehensive context and answers to the questions (who, what, when, where, and why) leading to violent deaths.

 Main data sources include:

 According to the NVDRS definition, a violent death is a death that results from the intentional use of physical force or power, threatened or actual, against oneself, another person, or a group or community.
 Violent deaths include:

 All violent deaths occurring in Connecticut and violent deaths of Connecticut residents occurring out of state are included in the CTVDRS.